 Areas of interest include the following aspects of infectious diseases with high morbidity and mortality rates in pediatric and maternal populations:

 - Understanding disease epidemiology in different contexts

 - Prevention (vaccines and other strategies, such as antivirals to prevent hepatitis and cytomegalovirus) for high-priority infectious diseases

 - Treatment, including pharmacokinetics and safety of antimicrobials in pediatric and pregnant/breastfeeding populations

 - Effect of infectious diseases (and their treatment) on maternal and pregnancy outcomes, the placenta, the fetus, and the child

 - TB, hepatitis B and C viruses, and malaria in non-HIV-infected populations

-- Congenital infections: cytomegalovirus, toxoplasmosis, herpes simplex, Chagas disease, and others
+- Congenital infections, including interactions with the human placenta: cytomegalovirus, toxoplasmosis, herpes simplex, Chagas disease, and others

 - Diarrhea and respiratory pathogens with morbidity/mortality in children/pregnant women